MagicPoulp/compose_with_retrofit_http_cache/README.md

 A modern Android project using a cache of GET requests via retrofit, somewhat like browsers do.

+# HTTP cache vs database

+IMPORTANT.
+See the list of inconvenients of the HTTP cache in HttGetCacheManager.kt

 # Assignment's questions

 - give us your context at the time you did this skills test.
 Were you stressed/relaxed, under some constraints?